DanielSiepmann/website/source/Posts/2016/06/11-read-the-docs-sphinsx-plantuml-workflow.rst

 .. image:: /images/2016/06-11-read-the-docs-sphinsx-plantuml-workflow/FirstResult.png
    :alt: A first result after kickstart and first generation.

-You can now start writing the documentation, following the `Sphinx Documentation`_.
-E.g. change the theme using one of the `builtin Themes`_.
+You can now start writing the documentation, following the `Sphinx Documentation`_, and adjust the look and feel, e.g. change the theme using one of the `builtin Themes`_.

 Github
 ======

-To make integration with Read the docs easier, we will publish our documentation as a git repository to github.
+To make integration with Read the docs easier, we will publish our documentation as a Git repository to Github.

 First of all you need to initialize a new Git-Repository, of course you can also use Mercurial or something else.
 Do so by running::